National Geospatial Data Policy

 Good Address Points will save lives by directing local emergency responders to incidents on construction sites, helping mutual aid responders to navigate unfamiliar territory when they have been called to provide backup services, and aiding state and federal crews when responding to floods and other disasters where normal signage has been obliterated.

-There is no cheaper or better way to create Addresses for the Nation than by rolling-up local address point records across the nation.
+There is no cheaper or better way to create a National Address Point Database than by rolling-up local address point records across the nation.
 NSGIC supports the call made by the National Geospatial Advisory Committee for a National Address Database.
-NSGIC is committed to working with the US Census Bureau and others to fulfill that vision.
+NSGIC is committed to working with the U.S. Census Bureau, USDOT, and others to fulfill that vision.

 Other Roll-ups of Local Data.